What is IPv6 for Azure Virtual Network? (Preview)

 - Customize the routing of IPv6 traffic in your virtual network with User-Defined Routes- especially when leveraging Network Virtual Appliances to augment your application.

-- Standard IPv6 Public Load Balancer support to create resilient, scalable applications which includes:
+- Standard IPv6 Public Load Balancer support to create resilient, scalable applications, which include:

 - Optional outbound rules which provide full declarative control over outbound connectivity to scale and tune this ability to your specific needs.